(You may download a PDF of the Author Guidelines HERE.)

 Length: Articles are generally between and 3,000 and 10,000 words in length.

-Format: All text files must be submitted in MS Word or Rich Text format (.doc, .docx, or .rtf).
+Format: All manuscript files must be submitted in MS Word or Rich Text format (.doc, .docx, or .rtf).

 DOI: If any of the references have Digital Object Identifiers (DOI), please include them as per APA reference style.
 We will link out to all these in the electronic version of ReVision.

 Abstract: All articles must be submitted with an APA-style abstract of 120 words or less.

 Art: Please consider what photography or illustrations may offer visual enhancements to your article.
 All illustrations or photos that are part of the manuscript must to be submitted as separate high quality .jpg files, as close to the original version as possible.
 Do not crop, adjust colors, or otherwise manipulate the image.
-Full color images are preferred, but black-and-white are acceptable (B/W will appear in the print version; color on the website).
+Full color images are preferred, but black-and-white are acceptable (B/W will generally appear in the print version; color on the website).

-If the art needs to be close to a particular block of text, please indicate in the text with brackets: [IMAGE1 GOES HERE].
+If the art needs to be close to a particular block of text, please indicate in the text with brackets: [INSERT IMAGE1 HERE].

 Provide the Title, Attribution, and Caption (if any) to be used with the art.

 Contact information: Issue Editors need to provide direct email addresses of all authors as well as mailing addresses and phone/fax numbers.
 The Production Manager will always cc Issue Editor(s) on “sticky” issues, such as disagreements, tardiness, “feedback,” bias, etc.

 Formatting: Do not attempt any heavy formatting.
 The article will be formatted to our standards during the layout process and any existing formatting will only get in the way.